The following resources will assist U-M travelers abroad in need of emergency support from the university.

-If all necessary information and documentation is present for an emergency funding request, the approval process can take as little as one business day.
+If all necessary information and documentation is present for an emergency funding request, the approval process can take as little as one business day and the disbursement process can begin.
 If further information or documentation is needed, the approval process can take longer.

 Normally funds are disbursed to a student’s account within 1-2 business days of the funding approval.
+This may take up to one week.
 Emergency funds will generally appear in a student’s bank account in 2-3 business days from when they are disbursed.
 The Office of Financial Aid will disburse the emergency funds to the student’s bank account (if direct deposit has been set up) or by check to the student’s listed address.
 If mailed, the check will generally arrive within a few business days but is subject to factors such as holidays and distance.

 How to apply for funding.

 To apply for funding, contact the Office of the Provost Global Engagement Team by phone (+1 734-647-9981) or email (firstname.lastname@example.org) to connect with a staff member.
 If it is after business hours, leave a message and a staff member will get back with you the next business day.
 Students with urgent funding requests that cannot wait for U-M business hours may call the U-M Department of Public Safety and Security (DPSS) emergency line at +1 734-763-1131.
 DPSS will transfer you to a U-M emergency responder.

 When students call or email U-M to request emergency funding, they should be prepared to provide a copy of their financial aid notice.

 Alternative Funding Sources

 If a student’s request cannot be funded, other options are available, such as the Dean of Students emergency funds, CEW+, Rackham, other funds around campus, and the student’s school/college to determine eligibility for funding from that unit.